daisy/ace/website/content/docs/report-json.md

   },
   "earl:result": {
     "earl:outcome": "fail",
-    "dct:description": "Fix all of the following:\n  Role must be one of the valid ARIA roles", "earl:pointer": {
+    "dct:description": "Role must be one of the valid ARIA roles", "earl:pointer": {
       "cfi": [
         "/4/16/4/2"